ibm-cloud-docs/solution-tutorials/hpc-eda.hidden.md

 # Extend an existing IBM Spectrum LSF cluster to the {{site.data.keyword.vpc_short}}
 {: #hpc-eda}

 Electronic Design Automation (EDA) requires a complex set of tools that are resource intensive.
-These workloads are common run on [IBM Spectrum LSF](https://www.ibm.com/products/hpc-workload-management){: external}.
+These workloads are commonly run on [IBM Spectrum LSF](https://www.ibm.com/products/hpc-workload-management){: external}.

 An EDA workload currently running in IBM Spectrum LSF in an on-premises data center is a good candidate to evolve to a hybrid cloud environment.
 There are many reasons to consider shifting some or all of an existing on-premises EDA workload to the {{site.data.keyword.cloud}}.
 Many reasons might be specific to a particular enterprise, but this tutorial focuses on cost, speed and flexibility.  {{site.data.keyword.vpc_full}} offers significantly more compute power that you can provision and return quickly to address increasing or decreasing demand and still allow you to manage costs.
 {:shortdesc}